 If despite following all cautions you do get sunburn it’s important to cool down the skin.
 Take a cool shower or bath to help the skin to recover.
 You can use calendula tea to in your bath for its calming properties.
 Place cold towel if the skin feels burning on the affected areas.
 Use oils and lavender essential oil blend generously and apply until the skin is completely recovered.
 Aloe vera has one of the best natural healing properties so you can add it to your skincare products as well.
 The hydration will slow down the damage to the skin and stop the skin peeling.
 Stay away from the sun until your skin is completely healed.

-Hope you enjoyed my post and find it useful.
+Hope you enjoyed my post about summer skincare and find it useful.
 What’s your best skincare tips for sunshine?
 Please leave your comments below.